jriecken/asset-smasher/README.md

     - `require_tree` - Require all the files in a specific directory (and subdirectories)
 - Compressing, gzipping, and generating hashed file names.
     - Compress JavaScript files with `uglify-js`
-    - Compress LESS during LESS preprocessing
+    - Compress CSS files with `ycssmin`
     - Generate Gzipped versions of files
     - Include a MD5 hash of the file's contents in the file name. `myAsset.js` -> `myAsset-c89cba7b7df028e65cb01d86f4d27077.js`
         - `asset_path` helper that can be used to reference the hashed name.